Subtyping Context-Free Session Types: Conclusion and future work

 \section{Conclusion and future work}

-We have contributed an intuitive notion of subtyping for context-free session types, based on a novel form of observational preorder, $\mathcal{XYZW}$-simulation.
+We have proposed an intuitive notion of subtyping for context-free session types, based on a novel form of observational preorder, $\mathcal{XYZW}$-simulation.
 This preorder inverts the direction of the simulation in the derivatives covered by its $\mathcal{W}$ and $\mathcal{Z}$ parameters, allowing it to handle co/contravariant features of input/output types.
-We plan to explore the properties of this preorder, as well as other domains and applications where it may be useful.

 We take advantage of the fact that $\mathcal{XYZW}$-simulation generalizes bisimulation to derive a sound subtyping algorithm from an existing type equivalence algorithm.

-Despite the unavoidable incompleteness of our algorithm, an empirical analysis shows it to be reliable enough to be incorporated in a compiler.
+Despite its unavoidable incompleteness, stemming from the undecidability of our notion of subtyping, our algorithm has not yielded any false negatives.
+Thus, we conjecture that is partially correct: it may not halt, but, when it does, the answer is correct.
+We cannot, however, back this claim without a careful analysis of completeness and termination, which we leave for future work.
+We believe such an analysis will advance the understanding of the subtyping problem by clarifying the practical reasons for its undecidability.

-As shown by Thiemann and Vasconcelos \cite{DBLP:conf/icfp/ThiemannV16}, support for polymorphic recursion is paramount in practical applications of context-free session types.
-The lack of polymorphism in our system makes our contributions no less applicable, since subtyping and polymorphism can be taken as orthogonal.
-However, the combination of these two features in the form of \emph{bounded quantification} results in more expressive (and theoretically challenging) type systems.
-The interaction between bounded polymorphism and session types has already been explored by Gay in a regular setting \cite{DBLP:journals/mscs/Gay08}.
-Its promotion to a context-free setting is therefore another avenue for future work.
+As shown by Thiemann and Vasconcelos~\cite{DBLP:conf/icfp/ThiemannV16}, support for polymorphism and polymorphic recursion is paramount in practical applications of context-free session types.
+Exploring the interaction between polymorphism and subtyping in the context-free setting, possibly in the form of \textit{bounded quantification}, is therefore another avenue for future work.